 Introduction

-Neuroinflammation has been significantly associated with depression and anxiety, both of which are significantly associated with higher cardiometabolic risk.
-Systemic inflammation was also commonly described in patients with cardiometabolic disorders.
-It is thus unclear whether pro-inflammatory cytokines might mediate the effect between depression, anxiety, and cardiometabolic disorders, particularly in advanced ages.
+Neuroinflammation is associated with depression and anxiety risk, both of which demonstrate a bilateral relationship with cardiometabolic disorders.
+Systemic inflammation is also commonly described in patients with cardiometabolic disorders.
+It is, thus, unclear whether pro-inflammatory cytokines might mediate the relationship between depression, anxiety, and cardiometabolic disorders, particularly in advanced ages.

 Methods

 The multiethnic ≥ 50-year-old study population is a subset of the Health and Aging Brain Study: Health Disparities (HABS-HD).
-Logistic and linear regression adjusted for relevant covariables were used to assess associations.
-Non-linear models were evaluated using restricted cubic splines.
-Mediation analysis was used to determine the role of inflammation (Tumor Necrosis Factor-alpha (TNF-alpha) and Interleukine-6 (IL-6)).
-Models were corrected for multiple testing using the False Discovery Rate (FDR)method.
+Adjusted logistic and linear regression models were applied to assess associations.
+Non-linearity was evaluated using restricted cubic splines.
+Statistical mediation analysis was used to determine the role of inflammation (Tumor Necrosis Factor-alpha (TNF-alpha) and Interleukin-6 (IL-6)).
+Models were corrected for multiple testing using the False Discovery Rate (FDR)-method.

 Results